sachinv26/TravelApp/README.md

-# Flutter-Crypto-Wallet-App
+# Flutter-TravelApp

-A sample app to showcase Crypto Wallet App UI demo in flutter.
+A sample app to Travel App UI demo in flutter.

 ## Development Setup